This blog post is part of a comprehensive article series designed to help business owners and non-technical users grow online using WordPress.

 - More than 60% of all sites worldwide that use a content management system are built with WordPress.

-- WordPress is completely free to download, use and modify.
-The WordPress application is distributed under an open source content management system.
+- The WordPress application is completely free to download, use and modify.
+WordPress is distributed under an open source content management system.

 - WordPress delivers content online to visitors worldwide.
-WordPress has been translated and localized into over seventy languages and dialects.
+WordPress has been translated and localized into over 70 international languages.

-- The WordPress repository currently makes available thousands of free WP plugins, themes, and widgets to WordPress users.
+- WordPress currently makes available thousands of free plugins, themes, and widgets to WordPress users.

-- There is practically no limit to what someone can do with WordPress.
+- There is virtually no limit to what you can build with WordPress.

-WordPress CMS Popularity
+WordPress Popularity

 WordPress began in 2003.
-It was originally a simple program developed by co-founders Matt Mullenweg and Mike Little.
-WordPress is now the widely-used self-hosted CMS-based publishing platform in the world, used on millions of websites and accessed by tens of millions of people every day.
+It was originally written by Matt Mullenweg and Mike Little.
+WordPress is now the most downloaded self-hosted content management system (CMS) in the world, used on millions of sites and seen by tens of millions of people every day.

-(WordPress.com monthly uniques.
-Source: Automattic.com)
+(WordPress [hosted version] monthly uniques.
+Source: http://automattic.com/about)

 WordPress is the world’s leading CMS platform and powers over 30% of the web …

-(WP usage figures.
+(WordPress usage statistics.
 Source: trends.builtwith.com/cms)

-In terms of CMS dominance, no other platform even comes close to WordPress …
+In terms of CMS usage, no other platform even comes close to WordPress …

 (WordPress Market Share.
 Source: w3techs.com)

-For example, at the time this post was published, here is the number of downloads of the latest WordPress version …
+For example, at the time this post was written, this is the number of downloads of the latest WordPress version …

 (Source: https://wordpress.org/download/counter)

-(WordPress versions in current use.
+(WordPress versions currently in use.
 Source: https://wordpress.org/about/stats)

-WordPress currently releases a new version every 3-4 months or so …
+WordPress currently releases a new software version every 3-4 months or so …

 (WordPress regularly releases new versions named after famous Jazz musicians)